vacp2p/rfc/specs/waku/v2/waku-v2.md

 ## Security Features

+### Pseudonymity
-**Pseudonymity**: Waku v2 by default guarantees pseudonymity for all of the protocol layers since parties do not have to disclose their true identity and instead they utilize libp2p `PeerID` as their identifiers.
+Waku v2 by default guarantees pseudonymity for all of the protocol layers since parties do not have to disclose their true identity and instead they utilize libp2p `PeerID` as their identifiers.
 While pseudonymity is an appealing security feature, it does not guarantee full anonymity since the actions taken under the same pseudonym i.e., `PeerID` can be linked together and potentially result in the re-identification of the true actor.

+### Anonymity / Unlinkability
-**Anonymity / Unlinkability**:  At a high level, we can see Anonymity as the inability of an adversary in linking an actor to its performed action/data (the actor and action are context-dependent).
-To be precise about anonymity we use the term Personally Identifiable Information (PII) to refer to any piece of data that could potentially be used to uniquely identify a party.
+At a high level, Anonymity is the inability of an adversary in linking an actor to its data/performed action (the actor and action are context-dependent).
+To be precise about linkability, we use the term Personally Identifiable Information (PII) to refer to any piece of data that could potentially be used to uniquely identify a party.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.
-Note that while signature keys provide pseudonymity (i.e., they contain no information about the true identity of the actor), but as discussed before, one's actions can be linked through its signatures and cause the re-identification risk, hence, we seek anonymity by avoiding linkability between actions and the actors PIIs as well.
+Notice that users' actions can be traced through their PIIs (e.g., signatures) and hence result in their re-identification risk.
+As such, we seek anonymity by avoiding linkability between actions and the actors / actors' PII.
+Concerning anonymity, Waku v2 provides the following features:

-**Publisher-Message Unlinkability** and **Subscriber-Topic Unlinkability**: These levels of unlinkability capture the anonymity requirements of the `WakuRelay` corresponding to the two main actions that can take place in this protocol i.e., topic subscription and message publishing.
-The former signifies the unlinkability of a publisher to its published message whereas the latter stands for the unlinkability of the subscriber to its subscribed topics.
-The Publisher-Message Unlinkability is enforced through the `StrictNoSign` policy whereas the Subscriber-Topic Unlinkability is achieved through the utilization of a single pubsub topic.
+**Publisher-Message Unlinkability**: This feature signifies the unlinkability of a publisher to its published messages in the `WakuRelay` protocol.
+The [Publisher-Message Unlinkability](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-relay.md#security-analysis) is enforced through the `StrictNoSign` policy due to which the data fields of pubsub messages that count PII for the publisher must be left unspecified.

+**Subscriber-Topic Unlinkability**: This feature stands for the unlinkability of the subscriber to its subscribed topics in the `WakuRelay` protocol.
+The [Subscriber-Topic Unlinkability](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-relay.md#security-analysis) is achieved through the utilization of a single pubsub topic.
+As such, subscribers are not re-identifiable from their subscribed topic IDs as the entire network is linked to the same topic ID.
+This level of unlinkability / anonymity is known as [k-anonymity](https://www.privitar.com/blog/k-anonymity-an-introduction/) where k is proportional to the system size (number of subscribers).
 Note that there is no hard limit on the number of the pubsub topics, however, the use of one topic is recommended for the sake of anonymity.

-See [WakuRelay](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-relay.md#security-analysis) for detailed security analysis.
+### Spam protection

-**Spam protection**: This property indicates that no adversary can flood the system with spam messages (i.e., publishing a large number of messages in a short amount of time).
+This property indicates that no adversary can flood the system with spam messages (i.e., publishing a large number of messages in a short amount of time).
 Spam protection is partly provided in `WakuRelay` through [scoring mechanism](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#spam-protection-measures) of GossipSub v1.1.
 At a high level, peers utilize a scoring function to locally score the behavior of their connections and remove peers with a low score.

+### Data confidentiality, Integrity, Authenticity
-**Data confidentiality, Integrity, Authenticity**:  Confidentiality can be addressed through data encryption whereas integrity and authenticity are achievable through digital signatures.
+Confidentiality can be addressed through data encryption whereas integrity and authenticity are achievable through digital signatures.
 These features are enabled in `WakuMessage` v1 through payload encryption as well as encrypted signatures (see [WakuMessage specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-message.md#version-1-not-yet-implemented-in-waku-v2) for further details).

 ## Security Considerations